 The Burj Al Arab Facts

-This exquisite hotel has been classified as the World’s only 7star hotel due to its intricacy and affluent lifestyle.
+This exquisite hotel has been classified as the World’s only 7-star hotel due to its intricacy and affluent lifestyle.
 Here are some interesting facts about the Burj Al Arab that you should know.

 - 142 one-bedroom deluxe rooms, 18 panoramic suites, 28 two-bedroom elegant suites, 4 Club suites, two presidential suites, and two royal suites are also available at the hotel.

 - The Atrium, which is bordered by golden columns and gives a pleasant, natural light, is located inside the hotel.
-A fountain in the Centre shoots water 42 metres into the air, creating a stunning sight that will leave your mouth open.
+A fountain in the Centre shoots water 42 meters into the air, creating a stunning sight that will leave your mouth open.

 - The Burj Al Arab has a one-of-a-kind waterfall that uses fiber optics and highly atomized water to create a kaleidoscopic effect.
-The Cascade cascade is a beautifully designed waterfall with a well-choreographed movement that is both distinctive and entertaining to the inquiring mind.
+The Cascade Cascade is a beautifully designed waterfall with a well-choreographed movement that is both distinctive and entertaining to the inquiring mind.